nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-marketplace/delivering-a-customization-package-through-the-nuxeo-marketplace.md

 **To provide customers with a private package:**

-1. After logging in, browse to [Nuxeo Marketplace upload page](https://connect.nuxeo.com/nuxeo/site/marketplace/upload) or click on the button **Add your Nuxeo Package to the Marketplace**, located at the bottom of the screen.
+1. After logging in, navigate to [Nuxeo Marketplace upload page](https://connect.nuxeo.com/nuxeo/site/marketplace/upload) page or click on the button **Add your Nuxeo Package to the Marketplace**, located at the bottom of the screen.
 2. Fill in the form "Upload a Marketplace package" (see below for details).
 3. Click on the **Submit** button.
     The package is uploaded.
 It can be installed using nuxeoctl, and is available in the **Private packages** tab of the **Update Center** when using JSF UI, for the instances that match your package's client(s) and project(s).